GUIDE 2024

 The combination/hybrid resume format combines the functional and reverse-chronological formats.
 Even though it includes a skill summary section, there is a greater focus on work experience.

-Since you are applying for a knowledge manager position or a senior knowledge manager position, you already have significant knowledge management experience and relevant knowledge in knowledge management including knowledge management strategy, knowledge management principles, knowledge management processes, knowledge management systems, and project management.
+Since you are applying for a knowledge manager position or a senior knowledge manager position, you already have significant knowledge management experience and relevant knowledge in knowledge management, including knowledge management strategy, knowledge management principles, knowledge management processes, knowledge management, information systems, and project management.

 Therefore, the best resume format for you is either the reverse-chronological format or the combination/hybrid format.
 Both of these formats are preferred by recruiters and are suited to ATS software.